LcsGa/devkit/packages/zod-operators/README.md

     .subscribe(console.log);
   ```

-  Since the id of a Github user is of type `number` and since the zodParse is not strict by default, the `console.log` will return the object fetched without any parsing and console will send a warning:
+  Since the id of a Github user is of type `number` and since the `zodParse` operator is not strict by default, the `console.log` will return the object fetched without any parsing and the console will print the following warning:

   ```
   ZodError: [